GENERAL DUTIES MEDICAL OFFICER TOUR

 The RAF offers a structured career path that mirrors the challenges and responsibilities of a civilian medical career.
 There are opportunities to join as a bursar or cadet rewarded with support through the latter stages of medical school and FY1&2.
 Once fully registered, you will hold the rank of Flight Lieutenant or Squadron Leader dependent on your experience at time of joining.
-Initially, you will be offered an Initial Commission of 6 or 12 years depending on whether you have already completed specialist training, but opportunities may be available later to extend to a pension earning commission of 20 years service or age 40, whichever is the later, during this time.
+Initially, you will be offered an Initial Commission of 6 or 12 years depending on whether you have already completed specialist training, but opportunities may be available later to extend to a pension earning commission of 20 years’ service or age 40, whichever is the later.
 Promotion from Flight Lieutenant to Squadron Leader is after 5 years satisfactory service.
-Promotion to Wing Commander and above is by competitive selection.
+For GPs, promotion to Wing Commander and above is by competitive selection.
 For consultant-based specialties you will become eligible for Wing Commander on appointment to a consultant role.
 Your commission may be extended until you reach the age of 60, subject to Service requirements and your medical fitness.
 Pay is aligned with your peers in the NHS and there is a generous Armed Forces Pension Scheme.